-A few weeks ago we relived an event which is a fond memory from my boyhood – an evening viewing colour slides.
+A few weeks ago we relived an event which is a fond memory from my boyhood – a family night with colour slides.

 In order to view the slides I needed to obtain a slide projector and so I’ve been looking on eBay over the last few weeks to see what I could find.
 Slide projectors are really easy to find at the moment, and quite cheap, so I wasn’t really surprised that I could pick up a decent Rollei P35E autofocus projector for only £10.
 It’s a nice unit which is quite quiet in operation, bright enough to use in a semi dark room and can be remotely controlled with a plug in control, or can be set to automatically change slides over a variable time period.

 The next thing I needed was a projection screen.
 Oddly, these are still quite expensive to pick up from eBay – probably because people still use screens to project movies in home cinema setups, but fortunately the charity my wife works at has a screen which I could borrow for the evening.

 Fortunately, when it comes to slides, I still have a lot of the ones my Dad took when we were all growing up and so they were some of the first ones I loaded into the magazine for our journey back in time.

 And so to the night itself, which was in part entertaining, in part nostalgic and also in part a disappointment.

 It was entertaining and nostalgic for I suppose obvious reasons.